 Marie Béland graduated from the University of Québec in Montreal (UQAM), where she received the William Douglas Award of Excellence as a student in dance creation.
-In 2005, She founded her company, maribé – sors de ce corps, with which it produces a series of singular works where indiscipline is organized with precision and spirit.
+In 2005, she founded her company, maribé – sors de ce corps, that has produced her singular works where indiscipline is organized with precision and spirit.
 First maribé – live in Montréal (2005), created following a summer residency at Studio 303, followed by a work for teenagers Twis-manivelle (2005), which was chosen by the newspaper ICI as one of the five best works of the year.
-Subsequent piece was Dieu ne t’a pas créé juste pour danser (2008-2018) which received the prize ARRIMAGES during its tour of the Maisons de la culture of Montréal and which was completely revamped in 2018 to be toured again; RAYON X : a true decoy story (2010) co-presented by Tangente and le Festival Les Coups de Théâtre which has been seen on nearly 25 times in Québec; BEHIND : une danse dont vous êtes le héros (2010), which was performed at Tangente, FTA, at Festival ArtDanThé in Vanves (France) then at Agora de la danse; Vie et mort de l’élégance (2012) that won the silver medal at the Jeux de la Francophonie 2013 (FR); BLEU – VERT – ROUGE (2013), presented at Agora de la danse; Révélations (2014), first presented in Spain and then at Tangente in Montréal in its final version; Persona (2015) created for EDCM graduates and presented in Ivory Coast during the Jeux de la Francophonie 2017; and finally BETWEEN (2015), presented in double bill with BEHIND : une danse dont vous êtes le héros at Festival ArtDanThé (FR), at Theatre 140 (BEL) at Agora de la danse and at the Festival Sounded Bodies in Zagreb (CRO).
-Marie is currently working on the creation of BESIDE, which closes the B+B+B trilogy, again in partnership with Montréal Danse.
-Since her beginnings, she has made several residencies in Quebec and abroad (La Rotonde Québec, TanzWerkstatt Berlin, La Caldera Barcelona, Dance 4 center for choreography Nottingham, Cardiff Dance Festival, Centro per la Scena Comtemporanea Bassano del Grappa).
+The next pieces was Dieu ne t’a pas créé juste pour danser (2008-2018) which received the prize ARRIMAGES during its tour of the Maisons de la culture of Montréal and which was completely revamped in 2018 to be toured again; RAYON X : a true decoy story (2010) co-presented by Tangente and le Festival Les Coups de Théâtre and seen nearly 25 times in Québec; BEHIND : une danse dont vous êtes le héros (2010), which was performed at Tangente, FTA, at Festival ArtDanThé in Vanves (France) then at Agora de la danse; Vie et mort de l’élégance (2012) that won the silver medal at the Jeux de la Francophonie 2013 (FR); BLEU – VERT – ROUGE (2013), presented at Agora de la danse; Révélations (2014), first presented in Spain and then at Tangente in Montréal in its final version; Persona (2015) created for EDCM graduates and presented in Ivory Coast during the Jeux de la Francophonie 2017; and finally BETWEEN (2015) in partnership with Montréal Danse, presented in a double bill with BEHIND : une danse dont vous êtes le héros at Festival ArtDanThé (FR), at Theatre 140 (BEL) at Agora de la danse and at the Festival Sounded Bodies in Zagreb (CRO).
+Marie then created BESIDE, which closes the B+B+B trilogy, again in partnership with Montréal Danse.
+Since her beginnings, she has had several residencies in Quebec and abroad (La Rotonde Québec, TanzWerkstatt Berlin, La Caldera Barcelona, Dance 4 center for choreography Nottingham, Cardiff Dance Festival, Centro per la Scena Comtemporanea Bassano del Grappa).

-Since 17 years, Marie Béland choreographies works where the body exceeds the dance: dancing body, but also real, everyday, ordinary body are at the center of a fine and complex choreographic organization.
-Marie invites the public to reflect on the living spectacle as a social and aesthetic phenomenon, and on the way in which our bodies are transformed in contact with the stage.
-Each work is an attempt to reconcile body and mind, and to show speech and the counter-discourses that are tied to the movements.
+For 18 years, Marie Béland has choreographed works where the body goes beyond dance: dancing bodies, but also real, everyday, ordinary bodies are at the center of a fine and complex choreographic organization.
+Marie invites the public to reflect on live performance as a social and aesthetic phenomenon, and on the way in which our bodies are transformed when in contact with the stage.
+Each work is an attempt to reconcile body and mind, to show speech and the counter-discourses that appear in movements.
 Lately, Marie is interested in the choreography that our bodies produce in the process of speaking.

 ARTISTIC DECLARATION OF MARIE BÉLAND